darvein/darvein.github.io/content/posts/family-bond.md

 Nothing is easy I know, specially those dreams and objectives that are bigger than other ones, those are hard to get, those hurts in some way.

-Keep it up my bro! :link: https://photos.app.goo.gl/HtPMSswrfzQeEYFv5
+Keep it up my bro!